-The number of external commitments held by a remote worker is another factor to consider when attempting to predict the amount of time and effort they will be able to provide.
-A study published in the Journal of Management in 2023 found that people without major responsibilities, such as having children, are more likely to be productive and less likely to engage in idle behavior.
+The level of external commitments a remote worker has is another crucial factor to consider when anticipating how much time and effort they can contribute.
+An article published in the Journal of Management in 2023 discovered that individuals without significant obligations, such as raising kids, are more likely to be productive and less prone to engaging in idle behaviour.

-Social loafing is a psychological phenomenon that occurs when an individual puts in less effort towards a shared goal or objective when working in a group, compared to when they are working alone.
+Social loafing denotes a psychological occurrence where an individual puts in less effort towards a collaborative goal or objective than when working solo.

-It is vitally important to remember the significance of effective written communication, particularly in the current climate of remote working.
-Without the opportunity to interact in person, much of the subtlety which is usually present in conversation is lost, making it essential to select individuals who are able to communicate clearly, concisely and professionally through written platforms.
-The question remains, however, of where one can find such talented people?
+In today’s world of remote work, effective written communication holds immense significance.
+With the lack of in-person interaction, much of the nuance present in conversations is lost, making it critical to select individuals who can communicate clearly, concisely, and professionally through written platforms.
+The question is, where can one find such skilled individuals?

-Examining emails and memos exchanged with a candidate before the interview can provide insight into their ability to comprehend and adhere to written instructions.
-If there is still uncertainty, there are a vast number of online communication tests that can be administered, or alternatively a bespoke test can be created.
+Reviewing the emails and memos exchanged with a candidate before the interview can offer valuable insight into their ability to understand and follow written instructions.
+If there is still any doubt, numerous online communication tests can be administered, or a customised test can be created.

-When searching for the perfect employee for a remote role, it is a great idea to start by evaluating a potential candidate’s Judging vs. Perceiving Myers-Briggs type.
-Individuals with strong Judging tendencies tend to be ideal for remote working.
-These individuals are often highly motivated, punctual, and demonstrate attention to detail.
-They also have a strong sense of responsibility and make sure to meet their obligations, making them the perfect fit for an online working environment.
+To find the ideal candidate for a remote position, it’s recommended to begin by determining a potential employee’s Myers-Briggs type, specifically their Judging vs. Perceiving tendencies.
+Individuals with a higher inclination towards Judging tendencies are often well-suited for remote work.
+These individuals typically exhibit high motivation, punctuality, and pay close attention to detail.
+They uphold a strong sense of responsibility and ensure they meet their commitments, making them an excellent fit for an online work setting.

-As an alternative, it could be beneficial to consider having prospective employees complete a Leadership Quotient test to evaluate whether they are suited for remote working.
-Rather than simply reading about it, why not give it a go and share your experience with the rest of us in the comments?
-After I took the test, the results showed that I would be an ideal candidate for working from home.
+Another option to consider could be having potential employees take a Leadership Quotient test to assess their suitability for remote work.
+Instead of merely reading about it, why not take the test yourself and share your experience with the community in the comments?
+Personally, after taking the test, the results indicated that I would be an excellent candidate for working from home.